-C. Dogs on Leash:

-(1) Any dog which is outside the property of its owner shall be on a leash and under the control of its owner at all times, with the Alta dog license and unique identifier plainly visible.

-(2) Any dog which is outside the property of its owner may not be present in the following areas:
+Dogs on Leash: Any dog which is outside the property of its owner shall be on a leash and under the control of its owner at all times, with the town dog license plainly visible in the base facilities zone, the town park, all parking lot areas, the transfer tow area, the Albion Basin campground, both Cecret Lake and Catherine’s Pass Trail, and any ski lift base facility area.
+However, in all other areas except the aforementioned, a dog may be unleashed prior to eight thirty o’clock (8:30) A.M. and after seven o’clock (7:00) P.M. on the express condition that the dog remain in visual contact and under the vocal command of its owner, who shall also be in compliance with all other provisions of this chapter.
+(Ord.
+1999‐O‐1, 4‐8‐1999)

-(a) Within 100 feet of the Albion Meadows Trail.

-(b) Within 100 feet of the Cecret Lake Trail.

-(c) Within 100 feet of Cecret Lake.

-(d) Within 100 feet of Albion Basin Campground.

-(e) Within 100 feet of the Snakepit Trail.

-(f) Within 100 feet of the Catherine Pass Trail.

-(g) During the period from June 15 through November 15 of each year, within 100 feet of the Albion Basin Summer Road (aka Forest Road 028).
-This limitation does not apply to Alta residents whose property is accessed by the Albion Basin Summer Road.

-(h) Within any area defined as a waterway setback under Title 10 of the Alta Town Code.

-(i) Between the hours of 8:00 a.m. and 5:30 p.m. on each day that Alta Ski Area is operating lifts:

-(1) within 100 feet of any Alta Ski Lifts Company surface tow apparatus; or

-(2) within 100 feet of any Alta Ski Lifts Company ski lift base area, mid-station, or top station.

-(3) The foregoing subsections (C)(1) and (C)(2) do not apply to a dog licensed under Class E or Class F while it is engaged in training, rescue, or other work-related activities.

 Animal Waste Disposal: It shall be the responsibility of the owner or person having charge, care, custody or control of any dog to pick up fecal waste immediately and dispose of it as soon as possible in an approved way to prevent contamination of the watershed area.
 All such owners and persons shall carry with them plastic bag or other like items made for this purpose in order to carry out the objectives of this subsection.
 Any animal control officer or law enforcement officer may require that the owner or person having charge of a dog produce a plastic bag or like item made for this purpose upon demand.
 (Ord.
-1999_O-1, 4-8-1999)
+1999-O-1, 4-8-1999)

 Dogs on Unenclosed Premises: It shall be unlawful for any person to chain, stake out, or tether any dog on any unenclosed premises in such a manner that the animal may go beyond the property line unless such person has permission of the owner of the affected property.
+Likewise, it shall be unlawful for any person to maintain a dog on any unenclosed premises unless such dog is within voice and sight control of the owner or person having charge, care, custody or control of the animal.

-Dog Runs: The keeper of any dog permitted to be kept within the boundaries of the town, shall maintain all outdoor areas in which the dog might be kept, whether such area is a pen, runway or other enclosure, and whether the dog is kept in the area permanently or only from time to time, in a reasonably sanitary condition and must daily remove all fecal matter from the area and dispose of it in the trash or via the sewer system.
+Dog Runs: The keeper of any dog permitted to be kept within the boundaries of the town shall maintain all outdoor areas in which the dog might be kept, whether such area is a pen, fenced yard, runway or other enclosure, and whether the dog is kept in the area permanently or only from time to time, in a reasonably sanitary condition and must daily remove all fecal matter from the area and dispose of it in the trash or via the sewer system.

 Female Dogs In Heat: Any owner or person having charge, care, custody or control of any female dog in heat shall, in addition to restraining such dog from running at large, cause such dog to be constantly confined in a building or secure enclosure so as to prevent it from attracting by scent or coming into contact with other dogs and creating a nuisance, except for planned breeding.